laravel/docs/scout.md

     MEILISEARCH_HOST=http://127.0.0.1:7700
     MEILISEARCH_KEY=masterKey

 For more information regarding MeiliSearch, please consult the [MeiliSearch documentation](https://docs.meilisearch.com/learn/getting_started/quick_start.html).

-Make sure you install a version of `meilisearch/meilisearch-php` that is compatible with your meilisearch binary version.
-You can check compatibility [here](https://github.com/meilisearch/meilisearch-php#-compatibility-with-meilisearch).
+In addition, you should ensure that you install a version of `meilisearch/meilisearch-php` that is compatible with your MeiliSearch binary version by reviewing [MeiliSearch's documentation regarding binary compatibility](https://github.com/meilisearch/meilisearch-php#-compatibility-with-meilisearch).

 > {tip} If you aren't sure how to install MeiliSearch on your local machine, you may use [Laravel Sail](/docs/{{version}}/sail#meilisearch), Laravel's officially supported Docker development environment.